Out of many nations, a single message: Europe is united

 By comparison, the unity across Europe has been embodied by Michel Barnier, the EU's chief Brexit negotiator.
 The smooth, silver-haired French diplomat and politician has won widespread praise.

-"Whilst I may be on a different side to Monsieur Barnier, I recognize his brilliance compared to the British prime minister," Farage said.
+"Whilst I may be on a different side to Monsieur Barnier, I recognise his brilliance compared to the British Prime Minister," Farage said.

 Barnier credits his success to being open and transparent, to shuttling relentlessly from capital to capital, and to knowing the Brexit file inside out.

-EU nations also were helped by a common fear of the union unraveling further if May was offered a deal so advantageous that other countries might follow.
+EU nations also were helped by a common fear of the union unravelling further if May was offered a deal so advantageous that other countries might follow.

 Their unity was strengthened when two British foreign ministers compared the EU to both Nazi Germany and the Soviet Union.

-Before the Brexit referendum, then-Prime Minister David Cameron sought "ironclad guarantees" that Britain would not be bound to ever-closer EU membership, something that fueled fears about a loss of sovereignty.
+Before the Brexit referendum, then-Prime Minister David Cameron sought "ironclad guarantees" that Britain would not be bound to ever-closer EU membership, something that fuelled fears about a loss of sovereignty.

 Such guarantees would sway the electorate to stay in the EU, he said, and the EU obliged in a deal that was meant to be used as a campaign tool ahead of the vote.